Bunga bunga: Resurgence in Italy

-A century later, the term bunga bunga became popular again as part of a joke on the internet.
+A century later, the term bunga bunga became popular again as part of a joke from various 1980s comedians and on the internet., which was a joke about three explorers lost in a jungle were held prisoners by an indigenous population.
+The chieftain asks them if they preferred "death or bunga bunga": the first asked "bunga bunga" and had to endure being sodomised by the local tribesmen, while the third explorer said "death", with the chieftain replying, "You will have death, but first, some bunga bunga!"
 This joke was then narrated by Italian Prime Minister Silvio Berlusconi at his dinner parties (in a version which featured, as prisoners, former ministers from the centre-left opposition party led by Romano Prodi).

 This expression was then frequently quoted by the Italian and international press in the run-up to the 2011 investigation surrounding Silvio Berlusconi's child exploitation, where it acquired a quite different meaning as "an orgy involving prostitutes and a powerful leader".
 The term was allegedly taught to Silvio Berlusconi by Muammar al-Gaddafi, who was also the unwitting originator of the phrase Zenga Zenga.

 In Italy in 2010, the term had become "an instant, supposedly hilarious, household expression".
 Contemporary explanations disagreed on its meaning or perhaps illustrated its reference range.
-It was said to be "a sort of underwater orgy where nude young women allegedly encircled the nude host and/or his friends in his swimming pool", "an African-style ritual" performed for male spectators by "20 naked young women", or the erotic entertainment of a rich host involving pole dancing and competitive striptease by skimpy-costumed "women in nurses' outfits and police uniforms", the prize being prostitution for the host.
-Sabina Began claimed that the phrase was a nickname based on her surname and that she had organized the parties.Bunga bunga culture sparked a social movement called "Se Non Ora Quando" in 2011, which included street protests.
+It was said to be "a sort of underwater orgy where nude young women allegedly encircled the nude host and/or his friends in his swimming pool", "an African-style ritual" performed for male spectators by "20 naked young women", or the erotic entertainment of a rich host involving pole dancing and competitive striptease by skimpily clad "women in nurses' outfits and police uniforms", the prize being prostitution for the host.
+Sabina Began claimed that the phrase was a nickname based on her surname and that she had organized the parties.

+Bunga bunga culture sparked a social movement called "Se Non Ora Quando" in 2011, which included street protests.

 Writing in 2011, the lexicographer Jonathon Green did not expect the term to make much headway or to last in English.